DivLoic/xke-kingof-scaling/README.md

 - SECRET_KEY=`secret-key`
 - BOOTSTRAP_SERVERS=`bootstrap-servers`

-This will create de secret-maps with all the secrets encode in base64 in the file `./kubernetes/.secrets.yaml`.
+This will create a [secret object](https://kubernetes.io/docs/concepts/configuration/secret/) encoded in base64 in the file `./kubernetes/.secrets.yaml`.

 #### Kubctl